 However, like most dogs, grooming is something you want to do if you have a Yorkie Poo.
-And given all their hair and the versatility of their attractiveness, there are several types of Yorkie Poo cuts haircuts that you can try.
+And given all their hair and the versatility of the styles you can achieve, there are several types of Yorkie Poo cuts haircuts that you can try.
 In this article, we’ll describe the best types of Yorkie Poo haircuts so that your Yorkie Poo can look groomed, stylish, and cute as ever in no time.

 Before you scroll down this list of pictures of the types of Yorkie Poo haircuts, you can check out these other Yorkie Poo guides from our team at We Love Doodles: Best Brushes For a Yorkie Poo and Yorkie vs. Yorkie Poo Dog Breed Comparison.